faridmmz/Computational-Intelligence-Deep-Learning-Project/README.md

 **"Welcome to the neural network 'hidden layers.'
 Let's 'backpropagate' into the world of AI together!**
 # Seizure Detection System Project

 This repository contains the code and documentation for a Seizure Detection System project, which aims to develop a machine learning model to detect epileptic seizures in patient data.
-The project consists of multiple phases, each addressing specific tasks and challenges in the development of a robust and effective seizure detection system Which is done by Faridreza Momtaz Zandi and Mehrnaz Sadeghie and is one of our most proud university projects.
+The project consists of multiple phases, each addressing specific tasks and challenges in the development of a robust and effective seizure detection system Which is done by Faridreza Momtaz Zandi and Mehrnaz Sadeghieh and is one of our most proud university projects.

 ![Photo by <a href="https://unsplash.com/@growtika?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Growtika</a> on <a href="https://unsplash.com/photos/an-abstract-image-of-a-sphere-with-dots-and-lines-nGoCBxiaRO0?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
   ](https://github.com/faridmmz/Computational-Intelligence-Deep-Learning-Project/blob/main/README_image.jpg "Photo by Growtika on Unsplash")